shadow-robot/smart_grasping_sandbox/README.md

 The fastest way to get started is using Docker.
 If you haven't done so already head over to the [Docker website](https://www.docker.com/) and follow the instructions over there.
 Once installed you can simply fire up the pre-built Docker container (it will be downloaded automatically for you):

 ```
-docker run -it --name sgs --entrypoint /bin/bash -p 8080:8080 -p 7681:7681 -p 8181:8181 -p 8888:8888 shadow-robot/smart-grasping-sandbox
+docker run -it --name sgs -p 8080:8080 -p 8888:8888 shadow-robot/smart-grasping-sandbox
 ```

 Then connect your local browser to [localhost:8080](http://localhost:8080) to see the simulation and [localhost:8888](http://localhost:8888) to get access to an ipython notebook which you can tinker with.
+The password for the ipython notebook is `shadow`.

 ## Restarting the container